 There is an elevator to the 2nd and 3rd floors.

-This room is part of half of the balcony of the original meeting room built in 1784.
-This unique area with rising tiers of seats is designed for lectures, concerts, presentations and performances.
-It accommodates up to 100 people.
+This room is part of half of the balcony of the original meetingroom built in 1783.
+This unique area with rising tiers of seats is designed for lectures, presentations and performances.
+It includes a large projection wall and good acoustics.
+It can seat up to 100 people.

 Second and Third Floor Dormitories